 - Sign off: “Look forward to hearing from you.”

-Follow instructions exactly.
+Follow instructions exactly for an effective cover letter.
 If the application directions say to upload a cover letter, do it—even if you plan to send it in the body of an email as well.
-Ignoring the rules is the quickest way for you, and your cover letter, to get bounced.
+Ignoring the cover letter rules is the quickest way for you, and your cover letter, to get bounced.